 Once you have that amount set aside then look into investments with higher returns.

 Peer-to-peer lending is a way of loaning money to someone else who needs it.
 This could be for anything: a business idea, student loans, or just paying down credit card debt.

 The benefit to peer-to-peer lending (or P2P lending) is that your returns can be much higher than if you were to invest in stocks or bonds.
 The risk, however, is much greater, as many people won’t pay the loan back on time or won’t pay it back at all.

 If you’re going to look into peer-to-peer lending as an option for investing part of your $20,000, be sure to do as much research as you can.

-You can read our reviews of two of my favorite peer-to-peer lenders: LendingClub and Prosper.
+Check out our review of Prosper.
+It’s one of our favorite options.
 Before diving into P2P lending, make sure to do your research, because the risk is considerable.